Whether you’re coming from across the state or around the world, Hope College is your place to grow and be known.

 New Student Orientation

 Our annual traditions set Hope apart.
-Dive into Hope's 150-year history with longstanding events like The Pull (an epic tug-of-war over the Black River), the Nykerk Cup Competition (compete in song, plays and oration), or raise money for the DeVos Children's Hospital through Dance Marathon.
+Dive into Hope’s 150-year history with longstanding events like The Pull (an epic tug-of-war over the Black River) and the Nykerk Cup Competition (compete in song, plays and oration) or raise money for the DeVos Children’s Hospital through Dance Marathon.
 And our rich tradition of faith fills Dimnent Chapel three times a week for voluntary Chapel services.